 But moving to the suburbs seems like giving up.
 I mean, isn’t that what people do when they decide to settle down and raise a family?
 I’ve been having a hard time getting onboard with that, and since I’ve reluctantly agreed to stay in Denmark for awhile longer, I’m standing my ground on this one.

 He’s found a little enclave of houses that are every bit as close to the heart of the city as where we’re living now.
 The houses are big and gorgeous, and we went to see one today!

 Can you believe this place is in the city?
 It even has a greenhouse, a dressing room, a balcony off of the bedroom, room for a clawfoot bathtub, and a garage!

-It was built in 1910 and it’s quite palatial… it’s even got Versace tile in the bathrooms, but if you’ve been reading my blog for awhile, you probably know that my heart belongs to romantically shabby places and secondhand furniture, so this it taking some getting used to.
+It was built in 1910 and it’s quite palatial as houses in Denmark go… it’s even got Versace tile in the bathrooms, but if you’ve been reading my blog for awhile, you probably know that my heart belongs to romantically shabby places and secondhand furniture, so this it taking some getting used to.
 I’m sure I could decorate the hell out of it, but fading velvet sofas aren’t going to fly here.